Generic Name: ketorolac tromethamine

 Congestive Heart Failure and Edema

-Fluid retention, edema, retention of NaCl, oliguria, elevatiosn of serum urea nitrogen and creatinine have been reported in clinical trials with ketorolac tromethamine.
-Therefore, ketorolac tromethamine should be used only very cautiously in patients with cardiac decompensation, hypertension or similar conditions.
+Fluid retention, edema, retention of NaCl, oliguria, elevations of serum urea nitrogen and creatinine have been reported in clinical trials with ketorolac tromethamine.
+Therefore, ketorolac tromethamine should be used only very cautionsly in patients with cardiac decompensation, hypertension or similar conditions.